nohros/gToast/README.md

 grunt compile
 ```

-# Contribution
-We use the C4 philosofy.
-Please read it: http://rfc.zeromq.org/spec:16

 ## Usage

 You need only to include ``gToast.js`` and ``gToast.css`` (as minimal setup) to you project and then you can start